Survivor syndrome at work: when you aren't fired

 In their book, Causes: Coping and Consequences of Stress at Work, authors Cary Cooper and Roy Payne found that individual responses vary: some see their survival status as an opportunity and others as stressful.

 Naturally it could be both; for instance, an employee might have greater responsibility but end up being overworked and even harassed or bullied by management to get vast tasks completed.
 Leah, a press officer can relate to this.
-“On the plus side, I did realise the company valued me more than I thought,” she said.
+“On the plus side, I did realize the company valued me more than I thought,” she said.
 “But soon the work was building up and yet I was still on the same pay and hadn’t been promoted.
 I did begin to wonder if they had kept me on because they knew I would be unlikely to complain and am eager to please.
 I’m starting to think it might have been better to leave.”

 As Alec Reed points out in his book, Innovation in Human Resource Management: Tooling Up for the Talent Wars, staff may well conclude that “if they are deemed important enough to stay, they are important enough to be rewarded”.